ChrisSuess/Project-Xbow/xbow/Examples/README.md

 When you are finished with your simulation, and if you don't intend to run any other jobs, you can then log out from the cluster by hitting Ctrl+D on your keyboard.

+Your data is still on your **xbow:cluster** but not on your local machine.

+If your would like to bring this back simply run:

+    xbow-sync

 Deleting your **Xbow** Cluster
 ====================================